Grwp Ystlumod Sir Gaerfyrddin

 Bats rarely come to ground unless they exhausted, sick or injured.
 It is important if you come across a grounded bat that you not only take steps to get the bat to safety and away from danger such as predators, but also to protect yourself.
 Evidence of exposure to a particular strain of rabies virus has been found in just one species of bat and then only in very few bats.
 Whilst the risk of rabies is very small indeed, you must take care not to get bitten.
 It is advisable to wear protective gloves and to handle the bat as little as possible.
 You must get the bat seen by a vet or an experienced bat carer.

-If you need help or guidance then follow the ‘Need help with bats’ link or phone the Bat Conservation Trust Help Line 0345 1300 228
+If you need help or guidance then check out the Bat Conservation Trust’s advice section.

 Bats in your house – a problem?